Sucrose: Sources

 In nature, sucrose is present in many plants, and in particular their roots, fruits and nectars, because it serves as a way to store energy, primarily from photosynthesis.
 Many mammals, birds, insects and bacteria accumulate and feed on the sucrose in plants and for some it is their main food source.
 Although honeybees consume sucrose, the honey they produce consists primarily of fructose and glucose, with only trace amounts of sucrose.

 As fruits ripen, their sucrose content usually rises sharply, but some fruits contain almost no sucrose at all.
 This includes grapes, cherries, blueberries, blackberries, figs, pomegranates, tomatoes, avocados, lemons and limes.
 In grapes, for instance, during ripening the sucrose molecules are hydrolyzed (separated) into glucose and fructose.

-Sucrose is a naturally occurring sugar, but with the advent of industrialization, it has been increasingly refined and consumed in all kinds of processed foods.

 Production

 Table sugar (sucrose) comes from plant sources.
 Two important sugar crops predominate: sugarcane (Saccharum spp.) and sugar beets (Beta vulgaris), in which sugar can account for 12% to 20% of the plant's dry weight.
 The plant material is separated to isolate the sucrose-rich portions.
 Purification of the sucrose exploits the good solubility of sucrose in water.
 After this aqueous extraction, a variety of tools and techniques allow further purification and production of solid forms suited for the markets.